 - 2 tbs cumin seeds

 - 1 tbs chipotle paste (More if you like spice)

 - 1 litre water

-- Slow cooker: Brown 2 chopped onions in a pan for around 5-10 minutes then add to a slow cooker along with 6 chopped cloves of garlic, 2 diced peppers, 500g dried black beans, a chopped red chilli, 2 tablespoons of cumin seeds, a tablespoon of chipotle paste, a pinch of black pepper, 2 fresh bay leaves and a litre of water.
+- Brown 2 chopped onions in a pan for around 5-10 minutes then add to a slow cooker along with 6 chopped cloves of garlic, 2 diced peppers, the boiled black beans, a chopped red chilli, 2 tablespoons of cumin seeds, a tablespoon of chipotle paste, a pinch of black pepper, 2 fresh bay leaves and a litre of water.

 - Cook for 6-8 hours until the beans are soft then add salt to taste.

 - Leave to stand for half an hour or, if you can, allow to cool then reheat to eat.

 - Oven: Preheat your oven to 150°C (130°C fan).